‘Young And The Restless’ Spoilers For Week Of Nov. 27-Dec. 1: Jack’s Choice, Cane’s Tragedy, Karma Gets Hilary

 Jack Makes A Career Change

 Jack is so preoccupied with his personal life that he doesn’t even notice Phyllis (Gina Tognoni) and Billy’s (Jason Thompson) office shenanigans right under his nose.
 Ever since he found out that Dina (Marla Adams) has Alzheimer Disease, he has felt a new sense of responsibility towards his mother.
 In fact, Young and the Restless spoilers for the week of November 27-December 1, indicate that Jack will make the choice to change his careers, for the time being, in lieu of his mother’s health problems.
-Young and the Restless spoilers, via Soap Opera Spy, state that Jack will leave work, for an indefinite period of time, in order to take care of his Dina.
+Young and the Restless spoilers, via Soap Opera Spy, state that Jack will leave work, for an indefinite period of time, in order to take care of Dina.
 Mother and son will share a deeply touching moment that will move Y&R fans to tears.

 Cane Receives Another Blows